Aboriginal and Torres Strait Islander people

-The Worimi Local Aboriginal Land Council website provides information and opportunities to learn more about the local Worimi people and culture.
+The Worimi Local Aboriginal Land Council provides information and opportunities to learn more about the local Worimi people and culture.

 NAIDOC Week celebrations are held across Australia each July to recognise the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 The week is a great opportunity to participate in a range of activities and support your local Aboriginal and Torres Strait Islander community.